This post was most recently updated on January 26th, 2022

 Once the basement walls are clean and have dried you can start to apply a basement wall sealer.
 It is important to have proper ventilation so be sure to open windows and use fans to circulate the air.
-It is also a good idea to wear the proper personal protection including a respirator.
-Apply the sealer to the basement walls using a brush, roller, or garden type sprayer.
-Only apply sealer to basement walls that are bare concrete or brick.
-Do not apply sealer over painted surfaces because the sealer will not penetrate properly.
+It is also a good idea to wear proper personal protection including a respirator.
+Apply the sealer to the basement walls using a brush, roller, or garden-type sprayer.
+Only apply the sealer to basement walls that are bare concrete or brick.
+Do not apply a sealer over painted surfaces because the sealer will not penetrate properly.

 Coat the basement walls with the sealer as recommended by the manufacturer.
 Multiple coats may be necessary.
 Work in small areas from one end of the wall to the other before moving to the next one.
 Back brush or wipe away any excess runs or drips that do not penetrate the basement walls after 10 to 15 minutes.
 Properly sealing your basement walls will ensure the longevity and structural integrity of the home’s foundation.